Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Theory for the semiclassical equations of motion for the lattice displacement

-If the expansion in the quantum variable had been truncated at the leading order, the $\xi$ integral would be absent, and Eq.~\eqref{eom} would become the equation of motion obtained from a mean-field decoupling of the electron-phonon interaction.
-The term $\xi$ can be viewed as a stochastic force, whose statistics is determined by the matrix $A$, which itself depends on the trajectory $X_j^{\text{cl}}$.
+We point out that if the expansion in the quantum variable in Eq.~\eqref{seriesgamma} is truncated at the leading order, the $\xi$ integral will be absent, and Eq.~\eqref{eom} becomes the equation of motion obtained from a mean-field decoupling of the electron-phonon interaction, which is reminiscent of the result from Ehrenfest dynamics~\cite{tenBrink2022}.
+On the other hand, in the derivation of Eq.~\eqref{eom}, we did not make any assumption on the separation of the time-scales between the electronic and the lattice subsystems, so this equation cannot be regarded as a Born-Oppenheimer approximation.
+The term $\xi$ can be viewed as a stochastic force, whose statistics is determined by the matrix $A$, which itself depends on the trajectory $X^\text{cl}_j$.
 With this, the path integral \eqref{5637hhh} defines a nonlinear non-Markovian stochastic differential equation.
+A scheme for the solution of this problem is provided in App.~\ref{nonmark}.